 Please use proper formatting when sending messages (Ex: Example 1, Example 2).
 If you have not received a response from me in 48 hours, please check to see if your question is answered in the syllabus or on Canvas, then resend the email if you still need help.
-Please refrain from emailing your TA/ULAs.
-If you have questions for them, please talk to them in recitation, during class, or during their help sessions.
+Please refrain from emailing your TA.
+If you have questions for them, please talk to them during their help sessions.